 ../

-Docker images built using Ubuntu as a base image often start at hundreds of megabytes, or even over a gigabyte.
-However, in reality, a running binary program doesn’t depend on many files.
-If we only keep the files absolutely necessary to run the program, the image size will undoubtedly be greatly reduced.
+Docker images built using Ubuntu as a base image easily reach hundreds of MBs or even GBs.
+However, in reality, a binary program does not depend on many files.
+If only the files necessary for running the program are kept, the image size can be significantly reduced.

-Here, we’ll take a Rust application as an example and try to package an image that can run ripgrep.
-Compiled languages like C/C++, Go, and others can follow the same method.
+Taking a Rust application as an example, this post tries to package an image that can run `ripgrep`.
+Compiled languages like C/C++, Go, etc., can follow the same logic.

-Use the ldd command to view ripgrep’s dynamic link library dependencies:
+Use the `ldd` command to view the dynamic link library dependencies of `ripgrep`:

 ldd /usr/bin/rg